Featured facilities: Parking, Laundry service (on-site), Restaurant

 What are some great luxury hotels with Parking in Otaru?

 If you're looking for premium services and top-notch amenities, there are plenty of luxury hotels with Parking in Otaru to choose from.
-Otaru Ryotei Kuramure (from US$634) is a highly-rated luxury hotel.
+Otaru Retreat by Onko Chishin (from US$644) is a highly-rated luxury hotel.